-Tools and Resources for People with REAding DIfficulties (READI)
+Tools and Resources for REAding DIfficulties (READI)

 LREC-COLING 2024 Workshop | May, 20th 2024 | Torino, Italy